mcu-tools/mcuboot/docs/design.md

 The possible swap types, and their meanings, are:

-- `BOOT_SWAP_TYPE_NONE`: The "usual" or "no upgrade" case; attempt to boot the contents of slot 0.
+- `BOOT_SWAP_TYPE_NONE`: The "usual" or "no upgrade" case; attempt to boot the contents of primary slot.

-- `BOOT_SWAP_TYPE_TEST`: Boot the contents of slot 1 by swapping images.
+- `BOOT_SWAP_TYPE_TEST`: Boot the contents of secondary slot by swapping images.
   Unless the swap is made permanent, revert back on the next boot.

 - `BOOT_SWAP_TYPE_PERM`: Permanently swap images, and boot the upgraded image firmware.

-- `BOOT_SWAP_TYPE_REVERT`: A previous test swap was not made permanent; swap back to the old image whose data are now in slot 1.
+- `BOOT_SWAP_TYPE_REVERT`: A previous test swap was not made permanent;
+  swap back to the old image whose data are now in secondary slot.
 If the old image marks itself "OK" when it boots, the next boot will have swap type `BOOT_SWAP_TYPE_NONE`.

 - `BOOT_SWAP_TYPE_FAIL`: Swap failed because image to be run is not valid.